lando/lando/docs/tutorials/lamp.md

 lando start
 ```

-If you vist any of the green-listed URLS that show up afterwards you should be welcomed with either the Drupal, Backdrop or WordPress installation screens.
-Read below on how to import your database and file.
+If you visit any of the green-listed URLS that show up afterwards you should be presented with whatever content is rendered by your `index.php`.
+Read below on how to import your database.

 Importing Your Database
 -----------------------